godotengine/godot-docs/classes/class_textedit.rst

 :ref:`int<class_int>` **get_first_non_whitespace_column**\ (\ line\: :ref:`int<class_int>`\ ) |const| :ref:`🔗<class_TextEdit_method_get_first_non_whitespace_column>`

-Returns the first column containing a non-whitespace character.
+Returns the first column containing a non-whitespace character on the given line.
+If there is only whitespace, returns the number of characters.

 .. rst-class:: classref-item-separator